umeshagarwal/training/test1/solution.rst

     $ python add.py

-We made one more change in this example.
+We made one more changes in this example.